Church of the Holy Sepulchre: First sanctuary (4th century)

+The Church of the Holy Sepulchre site has been recognized since early in the fourth century as the place where Jesus was crucified, buried, and rose from the dead.
+The church was consecrated on 13 September 335.

 In 327, Constantine and Helena separately commissioned the Church of the Nativity in Bethlehem to commemorate the birth of Jesus.

-The Church of the Holy Sepulchre, planned by the architect Zenobius, was built as separate constructs over the two holy sites: a rotunda called the Anastasis ("Resurrection"), where Helena and Macarius believed Jesus to have been buried, and across a courtyard to the east, the great basilica (also known as "Martyrium"), an enclosed colonnaded atrium (the Triportico) with the traditional site of Calvary in one corner.

-The church was consecrated on 13 September 335.

-The Church Of The Holy Sepulchre site has been recognized since early in the 4th century as the place where Jesus was crucified, buried, and rose from the dead.

 Damage and destruction (614–1009)

-This building was destroyed by a fire in May of AD 614, when the Sassanid Empire, under Khosrau II, invaded Jerusalem and captured the True Cross.
+The Constantinian sanctuary in Jerusalem was destroyed by a fire in May of 614, when the Sassanid Empire, under Khosrow II, invaded Jerusalem and captured the True Cross.
 In 630, the Emperor Heraclius rebuilt the church after recapturing the city.

 After Jerusalem came under Islamic rule, it remained a Christian church, with the early Muslim rulers protecting the city's Christian sites, prohibiting their destruction or use as living quarters.
 A story reports that the caliph Umar ibn al-Khattab visited the church and stopped to pray on the balcony, but at the time of prayer, turned away from the church and prayed outside.
 He feared that future generations would misinterpret this gesture, taking it as a pretext to turn the church into a mosque.
 Eutychius of Alexandria adds that Umar wrote a decree saying that Muslims would not inhabit this location.
 The building suffered severe damage from an earthquake in 746.

-Early in the 9th century, another earthquake damaged the dome of the Anastasis.
+Early in the ninth century, another earthquake damaged the dome of the Anastasis.
 The damage was repaired in 810 by Patriarch Thomas I. In 841, the church suffered a fire.
 In 935, the Christians prevented the construction of a Muslim mosque adjacent to the Church.
 In 938, a new fire damaged the inside of the basilica and came close to the rotunda.
 In 966, due to a defeat of Muslim armies in the region of Syria, a riot broke out, which was followed by reprisals.
 The basilica was burned again.
 The doors and roof were burnt, and Patriarch John VII was murdered.

 On 18 October 1009, Fatimid caliph al-Hakim bi-Amr Allah ordered the complete destruction of the church as part of a more general campaign against Christian places of worship in Palestine and Egypt.
 The damage was extensive, with few parts of the early church remaining, and the roof of the rock-cut tomb damaged; the original shrine was destroyed.
+The tomb itself was almost completely destroyed, with only portions of the northern wall containing the burial bench and the southern wall surviving.
 Some partial repairs followed.
-Christian Europe reacted with shock and expulsions of Jews, serving as an impetus to later Crusades.
+Christian Europe reacted with shock: it was a spur to expulsions of Jews and, later on, used as a justification for the Crusades.